avoyeux/Rainbow_AI/README.md

 ## 1 - The github repo:

+- `Model_discussion.md`: A *Markdown* file with an explanation of the architecture and functions used.

-- `AI_code.py`: Python code encompassing all the other python codes.
+- `AI_code.py`: *Python* code encompassing all the other *Python* codes.
 It is where I choose the different arguments, models and results I want to plot.

-- `AI_code_LSTM.py`: Same than AI_code.py.
+- `AI_code_LSTM.py`: Same than `AI_code.py`.
 The only difference is that, given the input and output being different between the normal CNN model and the LSTM RNN model, the functions are a little bit different.
 In essence though, it is the same python file.

-- `AI_data_gen.py`: Python file to find, preprocess and output the training and testing data sets for the AI models.
+- `AI_data_gen.py`: *Python* file to find, preprocess and output the training and testing data sets for the AI models.
 Two different classes are present as one is for the initial CNN models and the second ordered one is for the LSTM models.

-- `AI_models.py`: Python file where all the different AI models used are saved.
+- `AI_models.py`: *Python* file where all the different AI models used are saved.

-- `AI_plotting.py`: Python file where the plotting class is stored to then plot the testing set results.
+- `AI_plotting.py`: *Python* file where the plotting class is stored to then plot the testing results.

-- `common_alf.py`: Python file where some usual functions, that I regularly, use are stored.
+- `common_alf.py`: *Python* file where some usual functions, that I regularly use, are stored.
 As of now, it is still pretty empty, i.e. still a work in progress.

-- `requirements.txt`: Text file with all the dependencies needed to run the code.
+- `requirements.txt`: *Text* file with all the dependencies needed to run the code.

 ## 2 - Malpractices: